Residential accommodation | Course dates: 4th July - 15th August 2022

 - Direct trains from Haywards Heath to London (50 minutes)

-- Great sightseeing walk to take in main tourist attractions in London and Brighton Included entry to Brighton Pavilion
+- Great sightseeing walk to take in main tourist attractions in London and Brighton Included entry to the Sealife Centre

-On a two week programme students go to London and Brighton.
+On a two week programme students go to London twice and Brighton once.

-On a three week programme students also go to Arundel and on another trip to London.
+On a three week programme students also go to Winchester and a half day excursion to Crawley.

 Our first excursion to London begins with a walking tour of the city – the best way to see all the world-famous landmarks.
 During the tour, students will see Buckingham Palace, The Houses of Parliament, Westminster Abbey, Trafalgar Square and much more.
 At the end of the sightseeing tour, students have some free time to visit some shops and buy souvenirs.